Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Introduction

-To the best of our knowledge, there seems to be two primary methods that fulfill \ref{li:1}--\ref{li:4}: \begin{itemize} \item Algorithm~\ref{algo:dr}: The stochastic primal-dual Douglas--Rachford algorithm of \cite{Siop15}. \item Algorithm~\ref{algo:ce}: The deterministic primal-dual projective splitting algorithm of \cite{MaPr18}. \end{itemize} In the case of smooth coupling functions $(g_k)_{1\leq k\leq p}$, extensive numerical experience has been accumulated to understand the behavior of block-activated methods, especially in the case of stochastic gradient methods.
-By contrast, to date, very few numerical experiments with the recent, fully nonsmooth Algorithms~\ref{algo:dr} and \ref{algo:ce} have been conducted and no comparison of their merits and performance has been undertaken.
-Thus far, Algorithm~\ref{algo:dr} has been employed only in the context of machine learning (see also the variant for partially smooth problems proposed in \cite{Bric19}).
-On the other hand, Algorithm~\ref{algo:ce} has been used in image recovery in \cite{Siim19}, but only in full activation mode, and in rare feature selection in \cite{John20}, but with $m=1$.
+To the best of our knowledge, there are two primary methods that fulfill \ref{li:1}--\ref{li:4}: \begin{itemize} \item Algorithm~\ref{algo:A}: The stochastic primal-dual Douglas--Rachford algorithm of \cite{Siop15}. \item Algorithm~\ref{algo:B}: The deterministic primal-dual projective splitting algorithm of \cite{MaPr18}. \end{itemize} In the case of smooth coupling functions $(g_k)_{1\leq k\leq p}$, in \eqref{e:prob1}, extensive numerical experience has been accumulated to understand the behavior of block-activated methods, especially in the case of stochastic gradient methods.
+By contrast, to date, very few numerical experiments with the recent, fully nonsmooth Algorithms~\ref{algo:A} and \ref{algo:B} have been conducted and no comparison of their merits and performance has been undertaken.
+Thus far, Algorithm~\ref{algo:A} has been employed only in the context of machine learning (see also the variant of \ref{algo:A} in \cite{Bric19} for partially smooth problems).
+On the other hand, Algorithm~\ref{algo:B} has been used in image recovery in \cite{Siim19}, but only in full activation mode, and in feature selection in \cite{John20}, but with $m=1$.

-{\bfseries Objectives:} This paper aims at filling the above gap by shedding light on the implementation, the features, and the behavior of the fully nonsmooth Algorithms~\ref{algo:dr} and \ref{algo:ce}, comparing their merits, and providing numerical experiments illustrating their performance.
+{\bfseries Contributions and novelty:} This paper investigates for the first time the use of block-activated methods in fully nonsmooth multivariate minimization problems.
+It sheds more light on the implementation, the features, and the behavior of Algorithms~\ref{algo:A} and \ref{algo:B}, compares their merits, and provides experiments illustrating their performance.